The Andy Griffith Show: Production

 The sitcom's production team included producers Aaron Ruben (1960–1965) and Bob Ross (1965–1968).
-First-season writers (many of whom worked in pairs) included Jack Elinson, Charles Stewart, Arthur Stander and Frank Tarloff (as "David Adler"), Benedict Freedman and John Fenton Murray, Leo Solomon and Ben Gershman, and Jim Fritzell and Everett Greenbaum.
-During season six, Greenbaum and Fritzell left the show and Ruben departed for Gomer Pyle, U.S.M.C., a show which he owned in part.
+First-season writers (many of whom worked in pairs) included Jack Elinson, Charles Stewart, Arthur Stander, and Frank Tarloff (as "David Adler"), Benedict Freedman and John Fenton Murray, Leo Solomon and Ben Gershman, and Jim Fritzell and Everett Greenbaum.
+During season six, Greenbaum and Fritzell left the show.
+Ruben departed for Gomer Pyle, U.S.M.C., a show he owned in part.
 Writer Harvey Bullock left after season six.
 Bob Sweeney directed the first three seasons save the premiere.

 The show was filmed at Desilu Studios, with exteriors filmed at Forty Acres in Culver City, California.
 Woodsy locales were filmed north of Beverly Hills at Franklin Canyon, including the opening credits and closing credits with Andy and Opie walking to and from "the fishin' hole".
-Don Knotts, who knew Griffith professionally and had seen The Danny Thomas Show episode, called Griffith during the developmental stages of the show and suggested the Sheriff character needed a deputy.
-Griffith agreed.
+Don Knotts, who knew Griffith professionally (they had appeared together in both the Broadway and film versions of No Time for Sergeants) and had seen The Danny Thomas Show episode, called Griffith during the developmental stages of the show and suggested the Sheriff character needed a deputy and comic sideman; Griffith agreed.
 Knotts auditioned for the show's creator and executive producer, Sheldon Leonard, and was offered a five-year contract playing Barney Fife.
-The show's theme music, "The Fishin' Hole," was composed by Earle Hagen and Herbert Spencer, with lyrics written by Everett Sloane, who also guest starred as Jubal Foster in the episode "The Keeper of the Flame" (1962).
-Whistling in the opening sequence, as well as the closing credits sequence, was performed by Earle Hagen.
-One of the show's tunes, "The Mayberry March," was reworked a number of times in different tempo, styles and orchestrations as background music.
+The show's theme music was composed by Earle Hagen, who also performed the whistling in the opening and closing credits.
+Herbert Spencer was credited by the BMI as "co-composer", but was not involved with the composition of the theme.
+In 1961, actor Everett Sloane, who also guest starred as Jubal Foster in the episode "The Keeper of the Flame", wrote lyrics for the theme after he learned it did not have any.
+This vocal version of the theme was renamed "The Fishin' Hole" and first appeared on an LP album of music from the show.
+One of the show's tunes, "The Mayberry March", was reworked several times in different tempo, styles, and orchestrations as background music.
 The show's sole sponsor was General Foods, with promotional consideration paid for (in the form of cars) by Ford Motor Company (mentioned in the credits).